evangelineamalina/AWS/README.md

 # AWS
-Contains few notes while I was preparing for the AWS Certification.
+Contains important notes while I was preparing for the AWS Certification.